vrikodar/P4ck3t/P4ck3t.md

  - Every Router constructs a map of the connectivity to a netwwork in the form of a graph
  - could be Difficult to configure
  - Require more memory and processing power

+ - Flood network with LSAs {link state advertisements}
+ - All routers in network will populate a topological database
+ - in SPF algorithm routers put themselves at the root of an SPF tree and then the best route found gets put into routing table
+ - Example: OSPF {`open shortest path first`}, ISIS {`Intermediate System - Intermediate System`}

 ### Advance Distance Vector